waynodiablo/Oystercard/pills/mvc.md

 Hang on, aren't those examples the same as above?
 Not quite – note that they're plural here.
 The User model above defines *what a user is*, whereas the Users controller describes *what we can do to users* and *how they can be interacted with*.

+**Controllers** contain the 'verbs' of your app which act on models.

 In the case of Comments, we'll want to be able to create them, delete them, update them, view all of them as a list, view a single one of them in detail...
 Those methods are kept in a controller.

 If we changed the way in which we interacted with Comments – say, we now want to get them using an API – we can just modify the controller to output JSON instead.
 We don't need to modify the model layer at all.

 ### Views